gardehal/react-chook/README.md

 - [ ] Improved style for mobile (width, footer escpecially)
 - [ ] Unauthorized upload recipe/ingredient error handleing
 - [ ] Convert all ingredients in recipes to gram or ml (keep original, default display original, option in settings to use metric only)
+- [ ] Display more values like nutrients in recipe details, rememebr to add warning ("partial or estimated amount ... some ingredients do not have nutritional information"...)

 ## Known issues
 - Things are not looking good.
 Not figuratively but literally, style is not my strong suit.